Back to articles

 How many grams of protein per day?

-According to ANSES, an average intake of between 0.83 and 2.2g/kg/d of protein is ideal for an adult individual under 60 years old.
-Protein consumption should represent 10 to 27% of energy intake.
-However, this data represents the average vital functions and activities of the entire population.
-As part of building muscle, the number of proteins to consume during the day is higher.
+According to ANSES, an average intake of 0.83 to 2.2g/kg/day of protein is ideal for an adult under 60 years old.
+Protein consumption should represent 10% to 27% of energy intake.
+However, this data represents vital functions and average activities for the general population.
+For muscle building, the amount of protein to consume throughout the day is higher.

 How much protein per meal?

-It is common to hear that you should not take more than 30 g of protein per meal, because, beyond that, the anabolic response of the muscles levels off.
+It is common to hear that you should not consume more than 30g of protein per meal, because beyond that, the anabolic response of the muscles plateaus.

-But how much protein per meal can you actually consume?
+But how much protein can one really consume per meal?

-New research sheds new light on the question thanks to new measurement techniques that are finer than the old ones (1).
+New research sheds new light on the question thanks to new measurement techniques that are more precise than older ones (1).

 Muscle growth: a two-sided mechanism

-Muscle size is determined by a double phenomenon: anabolism, which represents the rate at which new muscle tissue is produced, and catabolism, which represents the rate at which existing muscle tissue is destroyed.
+Muscle size is determined by a dual phenomenon: anabolism, which represents the rate of new muscle tissue production, and catabolism, which represents the rate of existing muscle tissue destruction.

-It is absolutely correct that the power of anabolism peaks when you reach around 30g of protein per meal.
-On the other hand, what the new scientific discoveries illustrate is that the braking power of catabolism does not level off with increasing doses of protein (2).
+It is entirely true that the power of anabolism plateaus when one reaches approximately 30g of protein per meal.
+However, what new scientific discoveries illustrate is that the braking power of catabolism does not plateau with increasing protein doses (2).

-This means that the more protein you eat, the more muscle catabolism will be reduced.
+This means that the more protein you eat, the more you will reduce muscle catabolism.

-In order to determine the optimal level of protein to be ingested per meal, it is therefore not only necessary to consider the rate of protein synthesis (anabolism).
+Therefore, to determine the optimal level of protein to ingest per meal, one should not only consider the speed of protein synthesis (anabolism).

 What matters is the anabolism/catabolism ratio.
-Even at constant anabolism, the more we reduce catabolism, the faster our muscles will grow.
-Several factors must be considered to calculate its protein intake.
+Even with constant anabolism, the more we reduce catabolism, the faster our muscles will grow.
+Several factors must be considered to calculate one's protein intake.

-• The objectives: depending on the objectives, the macronutrient intake varies.
-In mass gain as in weight loss, proteins are essential in the diet.
-They help build muscle mass and burn fat.
-However, the quantities are not the same: an athlete in a period of mass gain will have to consume more protein.
+Age: protein needs differ with age and increase over time.
+Weight (kg) Level of physical activity: an athlete with a higher training frequency will have higher needs.
+Objectives: depending on the objectives, macronutrient intake varies.
+Whether for mass gain or weight loss, proteins are essential in the diet.
+They help develop muscle mass and burn fat.
+However, the quantities are not the same: an athlete in a mass gain period will need to consume more protein.

-• According to these factors, it is observed that the protein level depends on the profiles.
+Based on these factors, we observe that the protein level depends on the individual profile.
 On average, it is recommended to consume 1.5 to 2.5 g of protein per kg of body weight.
-In the diet, proteins are found in particular in dairy products and meat.
-The necessary amounts of protein sometimes represent substantial dietary proportions (for 100g of chicken, there are approximately 20g of protein).
-We recommend that you turn to protein powder in order to reach your daily rate while limiting bad fats.
+In the diet, proteins are found particularly in dairy products and meat.
+The necessary protein quantities sometimes represent substantial dietary proportions (for 100g of chicken, there are approximately 20g of protein).
+We recommend turning to protein powder to meet your daily intake while limiting unhealthy fats.

-These must represent 15% of calorie intake per meal.
-Knowing how many calories to consume is essential to achieving your goals.
-To find out how to calculate your necessary macronutrient intake, you can consult our dedicated article.
+These should represent 15% of the caloric intake per meal.
+Knowing how many calories to consume is essential to achieve your goals.
+To learn how to calculate your necessary macronutrient intake, you can consult our dedicated article.

 Maximum protein intake per meal: conclusion

-Thus, an intake of 30 g of protein per meal is not enough to achieve optimal growth (2).
-It is therefore advisable to increase your protein intake especially at key anabolic times such as in the morning and just after training (2).
-We recommend that you consume 2.5g of protein per kg of bodyweight and increase according to your athletic needs.
+Thus, an intake of 30g of protein per meal is not enough to achieve optimal growth (2).
+It is therefore advisable to increase your protein intake, especially at key anabolic times such as in the morning and immediately after training (2).
+We recommend consuming 2.5g of protein per kg of body weight and increasing it according to your athletic needs.

-Be careful, however, not to exceed 5 g of protein per body weight: excess protein is bad for your health.
-Additionally, staying well hydrated is key to reducing protein-induced acidity in the digestive system.
+Be careful, however, not to exceed 5g of protein per body weight: an excess of protein is harmful to health.
+Furthermore, it is essential to hydrate well to reduce the acidity caused by proteins in the digestive system.

 Scientific references